Special offer

 • Cognitive ability test

-• Compliance: The test method you choose must follow regulations that protect against discrimination.
-You can review the material to ensure employees see the test in the right way.
+• Compliance: The test method you choose must follow regulations that protect against discrimination, i.e. the Canadian Human Rights Act.

-• Reliability: The test method must be an accurate method to evaluate the candidates.
-Employees should not get different results for the same answer.
+• Reliability: You could check that you’re using an accurate test method to evaluate candidates by verifying that you do not get different results for the same answer.

-• Validity: Make sure other businesses accredit the test method you want to use to evaluate the candidates before hiring your first employee in Canada.
+• Validity: You could check whether other businesses accredit the test method you want to use to evaluate the candidates before hiring your first employee.

-During the interview phase, ask questions to confirm if the applicant’s vision is similar to yours.
-Typically, you may ask applicants the same questions to compare their answers and find the top candidate for the role.
-Also, find out how each applicant handles difficult situations and their enthusiasm for the role.
-Avoid topics like marital status, age and race.
-Instead, ask appropriate questions like:
+During the interview phase, you might ask questions to confirm whether the applicant’s vision is similar to yours.
+Typically, you may ask applicants the same questions to compare their answers and find the candidate you think would suit the role.
+You could also try to find out how each applicant handles difficult situations and how enthusiastic they are about the role.
+Here are some examples of questions you could ask:

 • Tell me about yourself